How about a language learning software that learns you instead of you learning it?

 As we’ve been suggesting throughout this post, Mango works best as part of a whole cocktail of books, audiobooks, language courses, and one-on-one tutoring that you should get yourself into.
 Luckily, FluentU does have plenty of content for both intermediate and advanced learners, so that’s also an option.

 So, after all that’s been said and done, was Mango Languages able to deliver on its promise?

-There are adaptive algorithms at work that can give you a personalized and tailored route to learning a new language.
+In fact, Mango Languages can give you a personalized and tailored route to learning a new language.